ROBOTICS ACADEMY · AGES 9–13

 Isn’t this just more screen time?

 It’s the opposite of passive screen time.
-Your child builds a physical robot and writes real code to make it move, sense and decide — planning on paper first, then testing and improving.
+Your child writes real code to make a physical robot move, sense and decide — planning on paper first, then testing and improving.
 It’s hands-on engineering with something real to show for it.

 Is it safe?
 What are your educators’ credentials?